josealobato/go-over/README.md

 Where:

 * `language`: Here you can specified the language you use to read/listen to the book/audiobook.
+* `title`: Book title.
+Sometimes the titles coming from the CSV are very long.
+Here you can short them.
 * `tags`: You can add a list of tags to apply to the book.
 * `format`: `audiobook/softcover/hardcover`
 * `my_review_url`: a partial like to you review of the book in Jekyll.
 * `read_dates`: you might have read multiple times the book, here you can add al list of the dates with the format `YYYY/MM/dd`.
 If you set this value to `null` the date on the original file will be used, that is the date of the last read.
 Use this fields if you have read it multiple times.
+* `is_favourite`: you can mark books as favourites.
+When favourites exist a `JSON` file for the favourites will be generated.
 Any data provided in the complementary file will override the one on the original CVS file.

 You can explore the CLI help of this tool with: